Life Savers: your one-stop website for information about opioids and opioid dependence

 This website provides information about opioid dependence (which may be diagnosed as Opioid Use Disorder or OUD) and about different options for treatment.

-Opioids include pain medications that are often prescribed by doctors, such as codeine, morphine, oxycodone and fentanyl, and drugs that are usually illegal, such as heroin and opium, usually used to treat pain, but they can also be used to treat opioid dependence.
+Opioids include pain medications that are often prescribed by doctors, and other drugs that are usually illegal.

 Some people use opioids for the pleasant, relaxed feeling that they give, even if they don’t have any pain.
 Some people may start using opioids to treat a medical problem but continue to use them even after their problem has gone.

 Anyone can develop a dependence to opioids.
 It doesn’t matter why or how they use opioids, how old they are, what their background is, or their life experience – opioid dependence can affect anyone.

 - People who are worried that they may be dependent on opioids

 - People who know that they are dependent on opioids

 - Family members or carers of someone who is dependent on opioids

 - Healthcare providers who work with people who are dependent on opioids

 There is always some level of risk of dependence or other harm when taking opioids.
 This is true whether a person is prescribed opioids by a doctor or if they get opioids in a different way.
 This website provides information on how to recognise dependence and outlines options for treatment, including medication-assisted treatment (MAT).